Skip to content

 To use the Trustchain CLI, first make sure that you have followed the installation and configuration instructions on the Getting Started page.

-Also, your ION node will need to be up and running, either locally or on a remote machine to which the user is connected via SSH and with port forwarding.
+Your ION node will also need to be up and running, either locally or on a remote machine to which you are connected via SSH and with port forwarding.
 Instructions for restarting ION, and setting up port forwarding, can be found here.

 Trustchain CLI